Mc-Zen/quill/src/gates.typ

 /// Basic command for creating multi-qubit or controlled gates.
 See also @@ctrl() and @@swap().
 ///
 /// - content (content):
-/// - n (integer): Number of wires the multi-qubit gate spans.
+/// - n (int): Number of wires the multi-qubit gate spans.
-/// - x (auto, integer): The column to put the gate in.
+/// - x (auto, int): The column to put the gate in.
-/// - y (auto, integer): The row to put the gate in.
+/// - y (auto, int): The row to put the gate in.
-/// - target (none, integer): If specified, a control wire is drawn from the gate up
+/// - target (none, int): If specified, a control wire is drawn from the gate up
 ///        or down this many wires counted from the wire this `mqgate()` is placed on.
 /// - fill (none, color): Gate backgrond fill color.
 /// - radius (length, dictionary): Gate rectangle border radius.